OceanParcels/Lagrangian_diags/README.md

 - create a pull request to add new features from <branch_name> to main: go to https://github.com/OceanParcels/Lagrangian_diags/tree/main and click on pull request to add your pull request (appears at top of page).
 You can mention somebody to review your pull request.

 ### Option 2: Fork repository
-1. Fork repository, either by using [GitHub Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop) or via [command line](https://docs.github.com/en/get-started/quickstart/fork-a-repo#fork-an-example-repository)
+1. Fork repository (e.g. using [GitHub Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop) or via [command line](https://docs.github.com/en/get-started/quickstart/fork-a-repo#fork-an-example-repository))
 2. Create developer branch (identical to step 3 in option 1)
 3. Change existing code or add new code (identical to step 4 in option 1)
 4. Create pull request (identical to step 5 in option 1)